mitliagkas/mitliagkas.github.io/ml-class.md

 *Please be advised that some details of this evaluation scheme might be adjusted slightly by the beginning of the semester.*

+**Weekly quizzes (10%):**
+We will have a weekly online quiz right before class every Thursday of the semester.
+It will consist of short questions about Wednesday's lecture and it will be administered on Gradescope.
+To accommodate students from different timezones, the quiz will be open a few hours before the class start time.
+Once you start the quiz, you will have 10-15 minutes to finish it.
+We will have about 14 quizes during the semester; your best 8 quiz scores will be used to compute your semester quiz score (10% of your final grade).

 **Homework (30%):**
 3 sets of homework (8% each) including some theoretical exercises, programming and experimentation.
-Most sets of homework will be submitted in teams of 2 students.
+Most sets of homework will be submitted individually (each student working on their own) and some in teams of two.
-Some will be submitted individually.

 **Data competitions (30%):**
 Two Kaggle competitions.